JamieFlournoy/avanticonveniences/README.txt

 permanent assertions or a poor man's Design by Contract facility, so you can write code that will Fail Fast (see http://c2.com/cgi/wiki?FailFast).

+ArrayExtensions adds Array#average.

+Die adds Die.roll which is semantic sugar around rand(n).

+FloatExtensions adds Float::INFINITY, which is semantic sugar for people who don't want to see '1.0 / 0' in your code.

 HashExtensions adds a few methods that help you easily replace all the keys and/or values at once.